- Who comes to the Hermitage?

 - Water bottle

 - Favorite pillow

 - Extra boots or shoes for walking the trails

 - Blanket (for sitting outside or for addtional warmth inside)

 The Hermitage Community, Inc. is an independent non-profit corporation that receives its operating expenses from guest donations and charitable giving.
-It is endorsed by the Mennonite Church but receives no funding from the denomination.
+It is endorsed by the Indiana-Michigan conference of the Mennonite Church, USA but receives no funding from the denomination.